MFaizan18/AlphaQuantTrader/README.md

 ![Alpha and BetacPosterior](Alpha&Beta_Posterior.png)

-where:
+Where:

-* `alpha_prior` and beta_prior are the initial parameters for the Inverse-Gamma distribution.
+* `alpha_prior` and `beta_prior` are the initial parameters of the Inverse-Gamma distribution.

-* These parameters are updated to reflect new evidence provided by each data point.
+* These updates reflect the new evidence provided by each data point.

-* The Inverse-Gamma distribution is a natural choice for modeling the uncertainty in variance, making it ideal for refining volatility estimates.
+The Inverse-Gamma distribution is ideal for modeling the uncertainty in variance, making it a natural choice for refining volatility estimates.

 ```python
   def update_inverse_gamma(x_i, mu_posterior, alpha_prior, beta_prior, sigma_posterior_squared):